10 Best Herbal Syrups For Bad Breath

 mentha piperita syrup

-Mentha piperita, commonly known as peppermint, is a popular herbal ingredient used in the formulation of herbal syrups to combat bad breath.
+Mentha piperita, commonly known as peppermint, is a popular herb used in herbal syrups to combat bad breath due to its strong, fresh aroma and natural antimicrobial properties.

 2. Salvia (Salvia officinalis)